 Pheasant season is from Nov.
-9 to Dec.
-23, 2012.
-A valid hunting license and Indiana game bird habitat stamp privilege are required to hunt pheasants.
-Hunter orange clothing requirements must be met while hunting pheasants.
+1 - Dec.
+15. A valid hunting license and Indiana Game Bird Habitat Stamp are required to hunt pheasants.
+Hunter orange clothing requirements (General Information: Hunter Orange Requirements) must be met while hunting pheasants.
 The daily bag limit for pheasants is two male (cock) pheasants.

-Hunters can reserve put-and-take pheasant hunts online from Sept.
-1 until midnight on Nov.
-24 at hunting.IN.gov.
+When applications are being accepted, hunters can reserve put-and-take pheasant hunts online at hunting.IN.gov.
 Hunts are no longer available first-come, first-served at the property.

-The Division of Fish and Wildlife conducts special reserved pheasant hunts on game bird habitat areas in northern Indiana (Benton, Newton and White counties).
-Hunters can apply online at hunting.IN.gov.
+The Division of Fish & Wildlife conducts reserved pheasant hunts on Game Bird Areas in northern Indiana (Benton, Jasper, Newton, Warren, and White counties).
+When the application period is open, hunters can apply at hunting.IN.gov.

-A valid hunting license and an Indiana game bird habitat stamp privilege are required to hunt quail in Indiana.
-Hunter orange clothing requirements must be met while hunting quail.
+A valid hunting license and an Indiana Game Bird Habitat Stamp are required to hunt quail in Indiana.
+Hunter orange clothing requirements (General Information) must be met while hunting quail.

 There are no equipment or ammunition restrictions for quail hunting.
 A 12- or 20-gauge shotgun loaded with 6- to 9-size shot is recommended.

 Some DNR properties may have additional regulations for quail hunting.
 Check with the property for details (Public Hunting Areas).